php-kit/composer-expose-packages-plugin/README.md

 - PHP version >= 5.4
 - Operating System: Mac OS X or Linux
+- Windows (Vista, Server 2008 or greater) should work but it's not tested

 ### Installing

+The **recommended** setup is to **install the plugin globally** and set its configuration also globally.
+This way you avoid polluting each project's `composer.json` with information relative to this plugin which will be of no use neither to other developers nor to users of those projects.

+##### To install globally on your development machine

+If it doesn't exist yet, create a `composer.json` file on the composer's configuration folder (usually at `~/.composer`).

+> Ex: `~/.composer/composer.json`

+Add `php-kit/composer-shared-packages-plugin` to the `composer.json`'s `require` setting.

+Run `composer global update` anywhere.

+> The plugin will be active for **all** projects on your machine.
+But fear not!
+No packages will be shared and no project will be affected until you configure it to share **specific** packages.

+> Alternatively, you may install the plugin on a project-by-project basis, but configure it globally.

+##### To install locally, per project

-Add `php-kit/composer-shared-packages-plugin` to the `composer.json`'s `require-dev` setting of projects that will use shared packages.
+Add `php-kit/composer-shared-packages-plugin` to the `composer.json`'s `require-dev` setting of those projects that will use shared packages.

-Run `composer update`
+Run `composer update` on the project folder.

-> In production, this plugin will not be installed and no packages wil be shared if you run `composer install -no-dev`.
+> On production, this plugin will not be installed and no packages wil be shared if you run `composer install -no-dev`.
 That is why the plugin name should be added to `required-dev` and not to `require`.

 ### Configuring

+> From this point on, when mentioning `composer.json`, we mean the global one or the project one, depending on the type of installation you have chosen.

+> The plugin will load both the global configuration (if one exists) and the project configuration (again, if one exists) and merge them.
+Project-specific settings will take precedence over global ones.

-Add an extra `shared-packages` configuration section to the `composer.json` of each project where you want to use share packages, specifying which packages you want to be shared.
+Add an extra `shared-packages` configuration section to the `composer.json`.

-You can specify a list of `vendor/packages` names or glob patterns.
+On that section, you can specify a `match` setting containing an array of `vendor/packages` names or glob patterns.

-If no name or pattern is specified, no packages will be shared.
+> If neither a `match` setting exists, nor a name or pattern are specified, no packages will be shared.

-You should also specify the directory path of the central installation location for shared packages.
+You can also specify a `sharedDir` setting that defines the directory path of the central installation location for shared packages.
 It can be a relative or absolute path and you can also use `~` as an alias to the user's home directory.
 The default is `~/shared-packages`.

 > These configuration settings only apply to the root `composer.json` of your project.
 Settings specified on packages will have no effect.